ChanceJCroft/Quest-Giver/README.md

 - New Frontends to run against the Node app
 - More quest functionality (more than simply generating a quest)
 - Further UI cleanup
+- Enable switches for deployment in different modes (currently hard coded to localhost:4000)

 ## Meta